Minimal and efficient cross-platform file watching library

 option was used), and the

-values are arrays of the names of the items contained in each directory.If you need a CLI interface for your file watching, check out third party chokidar-cli, allowing you to execute a command on each change, or get a stdio stream of change events.
+values are arrays of the names of the items contained in each directory.Check out third party chokidar-cli, which allows to execute a command on each change, or get a stdio stream of change events.

 bash: cannot set terminal process group (-1): Inappropriate ioctl for device bash: no job control in this shell